particle-iot/docs/src/content/en/core/connect.md

 More info on the CLI is available [here](#/cli).

-###Using OSX
+## Using OSX

 We're going to install the Particle CLI on your computer.
-If you already have node.js installed, you can skip to [this step](#/connect/#install-cli).
+If you already have node.js installed, you can skip to [this step]installing-the-particle-cli).

 ####Installing Node.js
 The Particle CLI is most stable on the 10.38 version of Node.js.
 To use the CLI, download the [10.38 version of the OS X installer](http://nodejs.org/dist/v0.10.38/node-v0.10.38.pkg).